 Finally, it should be clear that vendor due diligence is a major responsibility for the customer, especially with respect to the "soft factors" described above.
 Clients should be satisfied that value systems align, and that a comfortable level of trust has been developed with the vendor, irrespective of what time zone they are in.

-It may seem intuitive that the choice to offshore work at a lower hourly rate would be a no-brainer, but things are often more complex in practice.
+The choice to offshore work at a lower hourly rate may seem intuitive, but things are more complex in practice.
 This is not to say there have not been good experiences with offshore projects, especially for certain kinds of projects.
-However, others have chosen to remain with onshore vendors, or have tried the offshore route and decided that on-shoring or near-shoring is better for them in the long run.
+However, many have tried the offshore route and decided that on-shoring or near-shoring is better for them in the long run.

 More philosophically, in order to decide on the right path, one must not only consider the system to be built, but also answer questions like:

 As mentioned in the prior article, some of the risk associated with outsourcing (whether it be on-shoring or offshoring) may be mitigated over the long term by cultivating a trust relationship between the client and their chosen vendor.
-This is dependent on how well the vendor delivers services their clients, and the recognition that good relationships are the shared interest of both parties.
+This is dependent on the client experience delivered by the vendor, and the recognition that good relationships are in the shared interest of both parties.
 Indeed, development partners sometimes become so deeply embedded within the companies they service that they are viewed as indistinct from the company’s internal team.
 This is when the best work occurs.
-The ability of (onshore or offshore) vendors to do this is highly correlated with efficiency and overall success.
+The ability of a vendor to do this is highly correlated with efficiency and overall success.

 Comparisons between costs for onshore and offshore staff can be difficult.
 I hope this article lends some perspective to apples-and-oranges comparisons vis à vis hourly rates of vendor consultants, and the effective hourly rates of offshore development staff.